The British 6th Airborne Division is established in May

 counter attacks.

-To the 82nd Airborne
+To go to the 82nd Airborne

 Division.